 Where is Australian Wine Country?

-The largest wine production region by far is South Australia.
-One major city in South Australia is home to the Australian Wine Research Institute (awri).
-AWRI is responsible for much of the world’s research on dry farming techniques and commercial wine operation.
+South Australia is the largest wine production region by far.
+One major city in South Australia is home to the Australian Wine Research Institute (AWRI).
+AWRI is responsible for much of the world’s research on dry farming techniques and commercial wine operations.
 Besides South Australia, keep your eyes peeled for the two up-and-coming wine regions: Western Australia and Victoria.

 Top Australia Wine Regions